cjerdonek/groome/README.md

 Rules
 -----

-The rules for rendering the project directory of a Groome template are--
+The rules for rendering the structure directory of a Groome template are--

 1. All file names and directory names are treated as Mustache templates, after any pre-processing of the name described below.